Speaking of HealthUnderstanding your heart test: What to expect, how to prepareFebruary 22, 2024

 Speaking of HealthKnow your numbers: What is your heart rate?February 07, 2024

 Speaking of HealthMore than stress: What you eat affects your blood pressureFebruary 05, 2024

 Anticoagulation in Plainview, Minnesota

-- Point-of-care (finger-stick) testing, performed by Pathology
+- Point-of-care testing, also known as finger-stick testing, performed by Pathology

 - Anticoagulation medication adjustment